EMD GP9: Rebuilds

 There were 40 GP9M units built that are included in the 3,441 units built for United States railroads.
 A GP9M was built with parts from another older EMD locomotive, either an F unit or a damaged GP7.
 The use of parts from these older locomotives caused the GP9Ms to have a lower power rating than a GP9.
 This would be either 1350 hp if the donor locomotive was an FT/F2 or 1500 hp from F3/F7/GP7 locomotives.

 Many rebuilt GP9s remain in service today with shortline railroads and industrial operators.
 Some remain in rebuilt form on some major Class I railroads, as switcher locomotives although most Class 1 railroads stopped using these locomotives by the 1980s.
 Canadian National still had 29 GP9RM locomotives in operation, as of 2022.
 Canadian Pacific had many GP9u locomotives in operation; however, they were all retired in 2015.

+EMD GP15C

 Several GP9s were rebuilt with a 1500 hp CAT 3512 and re-classified as GP15C.

+EMD GP10

 The Illinois Central Railroad rebuilt some of its GP9s with their front (short) hood reduced in height for improved crew visibility.
 The IC designated these rebuilt locomotives GP10.

+EMD GP20C-ECO

 EMD has rebuilt and continues to rebuild GP9s into what it calls the GP20C-ECO, which is repowered with an EMD 8-710-G3A engine in place of the original 567 prime mover.

+SP GP9E and GP9R

+Between April 1970 and March 1979, the St. Louis Southwestern Railway (also known as the "Cotton Belt Route") and the Southern Pacific Transportation Company had rebuilt the majority of their EMD GP9 locomotives into SP GP9E and GP9R locomotives.